 - U.S. court order―with court seal―displaying legal name and date of birth

 If you're an immigrant you will need to furnish:

 - I-551 resident alien or permanent resident card

 - I-94 card stamped refugee or asylee

 If you pass, you'll be issued a Class M permit, which will allow you to operate a motorcycle during daylight and without passengers.
-The permit is valid for six months.

 Once you're ready to take the road exam (skills test), make an appointment with a Driver's License and Testing location and arrive with: